 - If you have a travel blog or site, we will include a link to it in your post.

-NOTE: We do not accept posts with commercial purposes and/or links in this section.
-If you are interested in promoting your product or service on Backpack ME, get in touch with firstname.lastname@example.org and we can discuss a Sponsored Review and other advertising opportunities.
+NOTE: We do not accept posts for commercial purposes and/or links in this section.
+If you are interested in promoting your product or service on Backpack ME, get in touch with email@example.com and we can discuss a sponsored review and other advertising opportunities.

 When I landed in Indonesia, I was amazed by its culture and impatient to discover.
 That being said, if I had snorkeling on my list, I sure didn’t have diving.
 Indeed, I am that kind of girl that can barely stand one image of a shark.
 Anyways, the travels went … more »